thib44/tuto/facebook/share.md

 });
 ```

-If the `response` from google is an empty array It mean that the share was ok !
+If the `response` from facebook is an empty array It mean that the share was ok !